Ckruser2/Project-2/README.md

 # Project-2
 Each pin is connected to an LED.
-Each pin is also set to go high for 250ms before turning off one after another, creating a wave effect.
+One pin is set to go high for 250ms before turning off and loops for each LED, creating a wave effect.